beebObeb/Cute/README.md

 Cute works using these simple steps

-  step 1: cute accepts a command line arguemnts, namely filename and speed (in sec)
+  step 1: cute accepts a command line arguments, namely filename and speed (in sec)

          NB: If any error occurs it will give an approperiate message and terminates.